shershen08/vue-styleguide-generator/README.md

 ### Todos

-- syntax highlighting
+- improve parsing technique and/or configuration to deal with variety of components organisation approaches
-- core: add tests
+- <s>syntax highlighting</s>
 - align parsing and display with [vue-js-component-style-guide](https://medium.com/tldr-tech/vue-js-component-style-guide-711988d5e94e)
 - core: move the demo-page to use Vue so that components can be generated from its declaration
 - ui: output extra component parameters (computable, data)